-Part One

-Corporate Governance Highlights
+Part One - Corporate Governance Highlights

-Akamai seeks to maintain and enhance its record of excellence in corporate governance by continually refining its corporate governance policies, procedures and practices to align with evolving best practices, issues raised by our stockholders and other stakeholders and otherwise as circumstances warrant.
+Akamai seeks to maintain and enhance our record of excellence in corporate governance by continually refining our corporate governance policies, procedures and practices based on evolving best practices.
 We also place great value on stockholder input and engage regularly with our investors to gain insights into the governance issues about which they care most.